A second order differential equation for a point charged particle: A second order differential equation for point charged particles

 There is a re-normalization of the bare mass,

-In this expression, the term $m_b$ contains already the infinite term from the Coulomb field, that is the infinite electrostatic mass has been already renormalized (for instance the term $\ddot{x}^\mu C_\nu\dot{x}^\nu$ is a term that can renormalize the Coulomb self-energy).
+In this expression, the term $m_b$ contains already the divergent term from the Coulomb field, that is the infinite electrostatic mass has been already renormalized (for instance the term $\ddot{x}^\mu C_\nu\dot{x}^\nu$ is a term that can renormalize the Coulomb self-energy).
+As a consequence of the above reasoning, for $\dot{\epsilon}\neq 0$ the following implicit differential equation holds,

-The constraint \eqref{renormalizationofmass} implies differential constraints on the derivatives, obtaining by taking the derivative respect to $\tau$ in both sides.
-Thus, in order to keep consistency, the bare mass $m_b$ will be defined such that the derivatives $\dot{m}_b, \,\ddot{m}_b,...,$ following the corresponding constraint.
-Using that $\dot{m}=0$ and the relation \eqref{definiciondeepsilon}.
-For the first derivative of the bare mass $\dot{m}_b$, one has the constrain on the first derivative,